How to Get a National Insurance Number

-Once you have gone through the application process and interview (if required) there are at least several weeks of waiting for your NI number to arrive in the post.
+Once you have gone through the application process and attended an appointment (if required) there are at least several weeks of waiting for your NI number to arrive in the post.
 In this time, many people who have just arrived in the UK change their address often because of a new job or change in living arrangements.
 Unfortunately this often leads to lost numbers, more calls, waiting and then the retrival process.
 In the meantime you continue to pay emergency tax.
-All this can be easily avoided.

 Example 2: Proving your identy

 One of the most important parts of getting an NI number is proving your identity.
-For some people this presents a big challenge because they do not have sufficient enough proof like bills in your name with a UK address or a UK bank account.
-Having someone to guide you through the application and interview process removes all these concerns.
+For some people this presents a big challenge.
+Having someone to guide you through the application removes all these concerns.